itsjesushx/TheSushiRoles/README.md

 ### **Team: Neutral (Benign)**
 The Amnesiac is a Neutral role with no win condition.
 They have zero tasks and are essentially roleless.
-However, they can remember a role by finding a dead player.
 Once they remember their role, they go on to try win with their new win condition.
+They can remember a role by picking a player after the meeting ends.
+By clicking the player name.

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
 | Amnesiac Spawn Chance | -
-| Amnesiac Gets Arrows Pointing Towards Dead Bodies | Yes / No

 -----------------------

 ## Lawyer
+### **Faction: Neutral**
-### **Faction: Neutral (Benign)**
+### **Alignment: Neutral Benign**
 The Lawyer is a neutral role that has a client.\
-The client might be an Impostor or Jackal which is no Lover.\
+The client might be an Impostor or Neutral Killer which is no Lover.\
 Depending on the options, the client can also be a Jester.\
 The Lawyer needs their client to win in order to win the game.\
 Their client doesn't know that it is their client.\
 If their client gets voted out, the Lawyer dies with the client.\
-If their client dies, the Lawyer changes their role and becomes the [Pursuer](#pursuer), which has a different goal to win the game.\
+If their client dies, the Lawyer changes their role and becomes the [Survivor](#survivor), which has a different goal to win the game.\
 \
 How the Lawyer wins:
 - Lawyer dead/alive, client alive and client wins: The Lawyer wins together with the team of the client.
 - If their client is Jester and the Jester gets voted out, the Lawyer wins together with the Jester.

 **NOTE:**
-- If the client disconnects, the Lawyer will also turn into the Pursuer.
+- If the client disconnects, the Lawyer will also turn into the Survivor.
 - The Lawyer needs to figure out the role of their client depending on the options.
-- The tasks only count, if the Lawyer gets promoted to Pursuer.
+- The tasks only count, if the Lawyer gets promoted to Survivor.
 - If the Lawyer dies before their client, they will lose all their tasks and will get the overview immediately.

 ### Game Options